What is Google Trends?

 While the focus of this guide is on Google Trends, we’ll reference Glimpse where relevant to highlight additional insights.

-Back within Interest over time, we can change the time range to view interest over a longer or shorter period, going as far back as 2004 or as recently as the past hour.
+Back within Interest over time, we can change the time range to view interest over a longer or shorter period, going as far back as 2004 (which highlights consistent growth in the past 5+ years)...

 image8